ArnoldDP/OStim-Community-Modlist/README.md

  If any of these lines are missing from the enbseries.ini, you can simply copy and paste the missing lines into the file.
 It will work just fine.

- The list comes with Rudy for NAT 3.
+ The list comes pre-installed with Rudy for NAT 3.
 Other ENB presets I highly recommend are NAT 3.1, Berserkyr, and Cabbage.

 If you want to change the weather to anything other than NAT, Azurite, Vivid Weathers, or Aequinoctium, you should disable ***FWMF for Fantasy Paper Maps Weather and Lighting Fix.esp***

 ![image](https://user-images.githubusercontent.com/122011472/224233588-68c316a5-8cc2-4849-aa24-9caad041069c.png)

- I didnt originally want to include LODs for performance and compatibility reasons, but that was kind of dumb and lazy on my part.
-If they hurt your performance, just disable lodgen, texgen, and dyndolod outputs.

- If you wish to generate your own LODs, make sure you disable Flat World Map Framework and all of its add-ons beforehand.
+ If you wish to generate your own LODs for whatever reason, make sure you disable Flat World Map Framework and all of its add-ons beforehand.
 They can be found under the ***Flat World Map Framework*** separator near the bottom of the list.
 After you're done generating, you can re-enable FWMF, but make sure you keep everything from FWMF *below* DynDOLOD and Occlusions in the plugin load order.
 Your load order should look like this:

 1. DynDOLOD
 2. Occlusions